theupdateframework/specification/tuf-spec.md

 * **4.4.
 File formats: snapshot.json**

    The snapshot.json file is signed by the snapshot role.
-It lists the version numbers of all metadata on the repository, excluding root.json, timestamp.json and mirrors.json.
-The metadata length and hashes are OPTIONAL for the top-level and all delegated targets roles.
+It lists the version numbers of only the top-level targets and all delegated targets role metadata.
+   The metadata length and hashes are OPTIONAL for the top-level targets and all delegated targets roles.

    The "signed" portion of snapshot.json is as follows: